 Use of Name.

-Only an auxiliary organization that operates in accordance with CSU rules, regulations and policy and maintains its place on the chancellor’s list of auxiliary organization in good standing may use the name of the CSU or campus in its title.
-Use of CSU and campus names must also comply with Cal.
+Only an auxiliary organization that operates in accordance with CSU rules, regulations and policy and maintains its place on the chancellor’s list of auxiliary organization in good standing may use the name of the CSU or university in its title.
+Use of CSU and university names must also comply with Cal.
 Educ.
 Code § 89005.5.

-CSU Authority Over Non-Auxiliary Affiliated Entities

-CSU may establish rules and regulations governing non-auxiliary affiliated organizations that maintain an official relationship with a CSU campus or use the name or facilities of the campus.
-Cal.
-Educ.
-Code § 89902.

-Alumni Associations recognized by the university may represent an official relationship to a CSU campus and use the campus facilities provided they adhere to CSU and campus policy.
-5 CCR § 42397 et seq.

-Student clubs, societies, sororities, fraternities, and similar affiliated student groups not operating any commercial activity may represent an official relationship to a CSU campus and use the campus facilities provided they adhere to CSU and campus policy.
-5 CCR § 42400.

 Purpose And Objectives of Auxiliary Organizations

 Essential Activity

-Auxiliary organization activities are essential to the education program of a campus and are an integral part of a campus program and shall be so operated.
+Auxiliary organization activities are essential to the education program of a university and are an integral part of a university program and shall be so operated.
 5 CCR §§ 42401 and 42665.

-Benefit CSU or Campus
+Benefit CSU or University

-Auxiliary organizations are organized and operated solely for the benefit of the CSU or one of its campuses and shall not operate outside the regulation and oversight of the CSU and the campus.
-See section
+Auxiliary organizations are organized and operated solely for the benefit of the CSU or one of its universities and shall not operate outside the regulation and oversight of the CSU and the university.
+See section on CSU Authority and Responsibility.

 Separate Status

 The separate legal status of auxiliary organizations under 26 USC § 501(c)(3) enables strategies that are important to the educational mission and provides capabilities essential to a comprehensive university.
-See section.
+See section on CSU Authority and Responsibility.

-Auxiliary organizations exist because the state recognized the need for certain activities at CSU campuses but determined that these activities would be best performed by one or more legally separate entities.
+Auxiliary organizations exist because the state recognized the need for certain activities at CSU universities but determined that these activities would be best performed by one or more legally separate entities.
 Auxiliary organizations exist, in part, “[t]o provide effective operation and to eliminate the undue difficulty which would otherwise arise under the usual governmental budgetary, purchasing, and other fiscal controls.”
 5 CCR § 42401(c).
 Examples of these activities include: (a) investing in equities; (b) buying, selling and holding real property without legislative action; and (c) supporting statewide education bond campaigns.

 Objectives